-- 1. Regional Highways: Vermont Route 12 is the only state highway in town and it runs north from Woodstock, through Barnard Village to its intersection with Vermont Route 107 in Bethel.
+1. Regional Highways: Vermont Route 12 is the only state highway in Town and it runs north from Woodstock, through Barnard Village to its intersection with Vermont Route 107 in Bethel.
 This highway serves regional and State travel needs and is not a Barnard Town Highway.
-In the summer of 1996, Vermont Route 12 was rehabilitated and re-paved from Woodstock to Bethel.
-In 2012, the Annual Average Daily Traffic (AADT) was 1000 vehicles.2 The 2010 pavement condition of Vermont Route 12 was ranked Very Poor3.
-In 2013, 5.8 miles of Vermont Route 12 between Gulf Road and Masterson Road was resurfaced. - 2.
-Town Collector Roads: These roads serve the internal needs of traffic in Town and connect to similar roads in surrounding towns.
+In the summer of 1996, Vermont Route 12 was rehabilitated and re-paved from

+Woodstock to Bethel.
+In 2021, the Annual Average Daily Traffic (AADT) was an estimated 884 vehicles. $^{\rm 1}$

+- 2. Town Collector Roads: These roads serve the internal needs of traffic in Town and connect to similar roads in surrounding towns.
 Existing town collector roads include the Stage Road, the East Barnard Road, and the North Road.
-VTrans has automatic traffic counters installed on these roads4. - TH#1, the Stage Road, is a Class 2 Town Highway, asphalt paved, two lanes in width for approximately one third its length, and gravel surfaced, one to two lanes in width, for its remaining distance in Barnard.
-The 2013 traffic count for Stage Road was 550 AADT. - TH#2, part of Royalton Turnpike and the East Barnard Road, is a Class 2 Town Highway, gravel surfaced except for a short paved section on a hill and one to two lanes in width.
-The 2012 traffic count for East Barnard Road was 110 AADT. - TH#3, the North Road, is a Class 2 Town Highway, asphalt paved and two lanes in width its entire length.
-North Road parallels Vermont Route 12 as it connects to Vermont Route 107 in Bethel.
-At times it is just as heavily traveled as Vermont Route 12 as it becomes an alternate route for residents (the 2013 traffic count for North Road was 610 AADT). - 3.
+VTrans has automatic traffic counters installed on these roads2. - TH#1, the Stage Road, is a Class 2 Town Highway, asphalt paved, two lanes in width for approximately one third its length, and gravel surfaced, one to two lanes in width, for its remaining distance in Barnard. - TH#2, part of Royalton Turnpike and the East Barnard Road, is a Class 2 Town Highway, gravel surfaced except for a short paved section on a hill and one to two lanes in width. - TH#3, the North Road, is a Class 2 Town Highway, asphalt paved and two lanes in width its entire length.
+North Road parallels Vermont Route 12 as it connects to Vermont Route 107 in Bethel. - 3.
 Local Town Roads: All Class 3 Town Highways are gravel surfaced except for short sections leaving other paved roads and generally not a full two lanes wide.
 These roads are maintained for year-round travel. - 4.
 Class 4 Roads: These roads are not required by State statute to be maintained by the Town except for culverts and bridges.
 Many year-round homes, vacation/recreational homes and camps are served by these roads.
-Additionally, they are used for logging, farming, fire access and recreation.
-The mileage in the chart below only shows roads that the state currently classes as Class 4, but several additional Class 4 roads, or parts thereof, should be added to the state map. - 5.
-Trails: Trails are not required to be maintained in any way by the Town but are public rights-of-way generally downgraded from an earlier, more extensive, but poor quality Town Highway system.
+Additionally, they are used for logging, farming, fire access and recreation. - 5.
+Trails: Trails are not required to be maintained in any way by the Town but are public rightsof-way generally downgraded from an earlier, more extensive, but poor quality Town Highway system.
 They are used for logging, recreation and legal access. - 6.
 Unmapped Town Roads: Old, disused and often difficult to define Town roads exist, though many of these have deteriorated to impassable or unrecognizable.
 The parcel-location mapping project has better defined these roads.